zaytseff/mccp/README.md

 ## Changelog

+### Version 2.0.0 | 01/11/2024 =

+* Started using the official Apirone SDK PHP library
+* New official Apirone invoice design
+* Splitted networks & tokens on the plugin settings page
+* Fixed the "lost merchant address" bug for TRON network & tokens

+## Changelog

 ### Version 1.2.10 | 11/07/2024 =

 * Show tbts to unauthenticated users if test_customer is set to *